asd007/CTF_WRITEUPS/SharkyCTF-2020/Web/WebFugu.md

 Ha! there is a method called getContent() for the flag class.
 Overthinker that I am I tried to reflect more :) field.class.getMethod("getContent", flag.class).invoke(flag) and other crazy shenanigans all ending in 500's.

-But at some point, I stopped and realized the extent of my shortsightedness (and probably could have "guessed", if I had a Java background) as I suspected I could do what I'm about to do with the next payload.
+But at some point, I stopped and realized the extent of my shortsightedness (I probably could have "guessed" the answer much earlier had I had a Java background), as I began suspecting that I could do what I'm about to do with the next payload.
 I wanted this payload so that when it was successful, I could see the flag multiple times, so I don't miss it :)

     <div>
     <table border="1">